WW1: The Western Front with Ronan McGreevy

 This fascinating itinerary follows the events and visits the monuments discussed in Ronan McGreevy’s book Wherever the Firing Line Extends: Ireland and the Western Front.
 Described by The Irish Independent as the “definitive account of Ireland in World War I”, this book tells the story of the remarkable legacy left behind by the Irish on the Western Front.

-Ronan McGreevy is an Irish Times journalist and videographer.
-He is the presenter of the documentary United Ireland: how Nationalists and Unionists fought together in Flanders which can be viewed on YouTube.
+Your guide Ronan McGreevy is an Irish Times journalist and videographer.
+He is the presenter of documentary United Ireland: how Nationalists and Unionists fought together in Flanders.
 He is also the editor of Centenary – Ireland remembers 1916, the book covering the commemorations of 2016 and is editor of Was it for This?
 Reflections on the Easter Rising.
 In 2018 he was made a Chevalier des Arts et Lettres by the French government for his work in remembrance of the First World War.
+His latest book Great Hatred: The Assassination of Field Marshal Sir Henry Wilson MP (2022) was an Irish bestseller.

-- Return flights from Dublin to Brussels & executive coach transfers
+- Return flights from Dublin to Brussels including taxes & charges

 - Professional historian guide, Ronan McGreevy